-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating and corporate governance committee of our board of directors.
-The members of our nominating and corporate governance committee will be , and , and will serve as chairman of the nominating and corporate governance committee.
+We have established a nominating and corporate governance committee of our board of directors.
+The members of our nominating and corporate governance committee are Hadrien Forterre, Scott Powell and Antonio Varano Della Vergiliana, and Hadrien Forterre serves as chairman of the nominating and corporate governance committee.
 Under the NYSE listing standards, we are required to have a nominating and corporate governance committee composed entirely of independent directors.
-Our board of directors has determined that , and are independent under the NYSE listing standards.
+Our board of directors has determined that Hadrien Forterre, Scott Powell and Antonio Varano Della Vergiliana are independent under the NYSE listing standards.